Associate Professor of Fashion Studies

 SSRC, GIDEST, Wenner-Gren Foundation, Kauffman Foundation, Fulbright Program, Korea Foundation

-Ind Senior Project
+Ind Senior Project (Spring 2021)

 Independent Study (Spring 2021)